n3tuk/action-pull-checker/README.md

 > **Note**:
 > Do **not** use the `main` branch (or any other branch) as a reference for the
-> GitHub Action, as the binaries for the GitHub Action builds and releases on
+> GitHub Action as the building of binaries for the GitHub Action will be on
-> tagging, and the Action downloads those on running.
+> releases through tagging.
+This Action downloads those on running, and so
+> nothing but tagged releases will fully run.

 ## Inputs